sankalp1999/Handpicked-by-Haiku-for-You/README.md

 You can try out Handpicked by Haiku for You at [https://handpicked-by-haiku-for-you.onrender.com/](https://handpicked-by-haiku-for-you.onrender.com/).

-Handpicked by Haiku for You is a 2 page flask app that generates personalized recommendations and visualizations based on user input.
-It leverages the knowledge base of Claude Haiku to create engaging and informative content tailored to the user's preferences.
+Handpicked by Haiku for You is a flask app that generates personalized recommendations and visualizations based on user input.
+It leverages the knowledge base of Claude Haiku to provide the recommendations based on the user's taste and then generate structured text output that can be rendered as diagrams.

-I structure the outputs by providing with few shot examples in the system prompt.

-I made the prompt mainly via chatting with Claude Opus and using the [metaprompt notebook](https://colab.research.google.com/drive/1SoAajN8CBYTl79VyTwxtxncfCWlHlyy9).
+The system prompt was made mainly via chatting with Claude Opus and using the [metaprompt notebook](https://colab.research.google.com/drive/1SoAajN8CBYTl79VyTwxtxncfCWlHlyy9).

 The diagrams are rendered using [mermaid](https://mermaid.js.org/) and [markmap](https://markmap.js.org/)